Tulsa Wills and Trusts Lawyer

-When you sit down with an attorney to discuss your options for drafting an estate plan, you are taking an important step to protect the future well-being of your finances, your family and your legacy.
-It is common for families to not understand the differences between wills and trusts, revocable and irrevocable, pay-on-death agreements and powers of attorney.
+Meeting with an attorney to create an estate plan is a vital step in safeguarding your finances, protecting your family, and preserving your legacy.
+Many families are unfamiliar with the distinctions between wills and trusts, revocable and irrevocable agreements, pay-on-death arrangements, and powers of attorney.

-At Helton Law Firm in Tulsa, we believe that our clients have the right to be educated on all their estate planning options before they are asked to make important life decisions.
-For that reason, we offer a free initial informational meeting to discuss estate planning and get to know you and your family’s goals better.
-With that information, we can then craft a specific plan that addresses the issues that are important to you.
+At Helton Law Firm, our Tulsa estate planning attorneys believe that clients have the right to be educated on all their estate planning options before they are asked to make important life decisions.
+That’s why we offer a free initial informational meeting to review your choices, learn about your goals, and get to know your family.
+With this insight, we can design a customized plan tailored to the issues that matter most to you.

 Effective Estate Planning Solutions Provide You With Peace Of Mind

-If you die or become incapacitated without a valid last will and testament or revocable trust in Oklahoma, the state will determine the distribution of your estate.
+If you die or become incapacitated without a valid last will and testament or a revocable trust in Oklahoma, the state will determine the distribution of your estate.
 Going through the probate process can be an expensive, time-consuming endeavor that places a heavy burden on your family.
-In addition to a will, there are various types of trusts that may benefit you and your family.
+In addition to a will, various types of trusts may benefit you and your family.

-Issues an attorney can help you consider as you draft a last will and testament or revocable living trust include:
+Issues a Tulsa wills and trusts attorney can help you consider as you draft a will or revocable living trust include:

 - Naming an executor or trustee to your estate, preferably a family member or loved one in good health